ericgitangu/cards/README.md

 # Cards

+## Introduction

-## This is a simple app that simulates the common functionality of a card game, dealing, shuffling, creating a deck and demoonstrates the use of both doctest and case-tests
+### This is a simple app that simulates the common functionality of a card game, dealing, shuffling, creating a deck and demoonstrates the use of both doctest and case-tests

 ## Installation